John Farinacci: Professional

 On April 12, 2023, it was announced that Farinacci would not sign with the Coyotes, and intended to test the free agent market.
 He became a highly coveted collegiate free agent, and ultimately signed a two-year entry-level contract with the Bruins on August 16, 2023.

 Farinacci was assigned the Bruins American Hockey League (AHL) affiliate, the Providence Bruins, to start the 2023-24 season.
 Farinacci would stay in the AHL for the entirety of the season, finding success with the P-Bruins, scoring 12 goals and 26 assists for 38 points in 71 games.
 Farinacci would also score a goal and an assist in four playoff games, but the Bruins were eliminated by the Hartford Wolf Pack in four games in the opening round of the 2024 Calder Cup playoffs.

 Farinacci enjoyed another successful season in the AHL in 2024-25, once again being a consistent, but not high-level scorer.
 He would get rewarded for his efforts by being called up to the NHL squad for the first time in his career on April 14, 2025.
 He would play in the Bruins final game of the regular season against his hometown New Jersey Devils, and would score his first NHL goal against them in the process.
 After the game, Farinacci would return to Providence to help the junior Bruins with their playoff run.
 He would score a lone goal in eight games as the Bruins were eliminated by the Charlotte Checkers in the divisional round of the Calder Cup playoffs.

 On July 15, 2025, Farinacci signed a one-year, two-way deal to stay with the Bruins.

+Farinacci again started the with Providence, and he would spend the entire season with them, scoring nine goals and 10 assists in 68 games.
+Farinacci would help the Bruins win the Macgregor Kilpatrick Trophy, awarded to the AHL's top point-getting team.
+Facing the Springfield Thunderbirds in the first round of the Calder Cup playoffs, Farinacci and the Bruins would get upset in four games, ending their season early.
+Farinacci scored a lone assist in four playoff games.

+As a free agent following three seasons within the Bruins organization, Farinacci was signed to a one-year AHL contract with the Milwaukee Admirals, affiliate to the Nashville Predators, on August 11, 2026.

 Personal

-Farinacci has many connections within the hockey community.
-He is cousins with Chicago Blackhawks forward Ryan Donato, and his uncle, Ted Donato was his head coach at Harvard.

-Farinacci is the brother-in-law of Ottawa Senators forward Brady Tkachuk.
+Farinacci is cousins with Chicago Blackhawks forward Ryan Donato, and his uncle, Ted Donato was his head coach at Harvard.
+His sister is married to Florida Panthers forward Brady Tkachuk making them brothers in law.